 - The battery voltage will result in serious injury.
-Use dedicated insulation tools to connect cables. - Ensure that cables are correctly connected between the battery terminal and the battery switch, and between the battery switch and the inverter battery terminal.
+Use dedicated insulated tools to connect cables. - Ensure that cables are connected correctly between the terminals of the battery and the battery switch, and between the battery switch and the battery terminals of the inverter.